 I would recommend the Maxima chain wax available from Amazon for any chain on any bike.
 It’s durable and it’s easy to apply.
 The cleaning isn’t easy but you are going to spend some time cleaning your chain anyway.

-Out of the three, I would highly recommend the Du-Pont chain saver available from AmazonOpens in a new tab.,Opens in a new tab. especially people who don’t have a problem maintaining their chains.
+Out of the three, I would highly recommend the Du-Pont chain saver available from Amazon, especially people who don’t have a problem maintaining their chains.
 If you are the type of person who cleans their chain regularly, who checks it every time you go out for a ride then Du-Pont saver is my top pick.

 I’m the kind of person who checks their chain on a regular basis, I check it before I go out and a good check every 200 miles.